twaslowski/twaslowski/README.md

 ## [moody](https://moody.twaslowski.com)

+A highly customizable mood tracker, written in NextJS with Supabase for authentication and storage and including a lightweight Telegram integration.
-I have also written a Telegram-based, highly customizable Mood Tracker. that can be used as part of behavioural therapy for people working with a variety of mood disorders, or for anyone trying to reach a higher degree of emotional intelligence.
+Can be used as part of behavioural therapy for people working with a variety of mood disorders, or for anyone trying to reach a higher degree of emotional intelligence.
-You can find the source code [here](https://github.com/twaslowski/open-mood-tracker).
+You can find the source code [here](https://github.com/twaslowski/openmood-tracker).

 ### CV